tonik173/behaviortree-example/README.md

 # BehaviorTree.CPP examples

-This example runs a simple wire cut and strip machine.
+The examples in this repository run a simple wire cut and strip machine, using the [BehaviorTree.CPP](https://github.com/BehaviorTree/BehaviorTree.CPP) library.

 ![cut and strip illustration](cut-and-strip.drawio.svg)